-Once your white elements are set, layer in decorative accessories like you would in any other space to add small dashes of color and life.
-Worn books, vases with flowers and branches, meaningful objects, and photos belong in any personal space -- limited color palette or not.
+Once your white elements are set, layer in decorative accessories like you would in any other space to add small dashes of colour and life.
+Worn books, vases with flowers and branches, meaningful objects, and photos belong in any personal space -- limited colour palette or not.

-For more inspiration and advice, check out How to Chose the Right Paint Color for Your Bedroom and The 12 Best Neural Paints for Your Walls.
+For more inspiration and advice, check out How to Chose the Right Paint Colour for Your Bedroom and The 12 Best Neural Paints for Your Walls.